-Surely it’s higher to channel the anger and outrage over being hacked into lobbying for a much bigger and higher enforcement response to cyber crime.
-Clearly, the present state of affairs in unacceptable.
-2 of the 5 largest yankee retailers get seriously hacked however no one gets inactive.
+Surely it’s higher to channel the anger and outrage over being hacked into lobbying for a much bigger and higher enforcement response to cybercrime.
+Clearly, the present state of affairs is unacceptable.
+2 of the 5 largest Yankee retailers get seriously hacked however no one gets inactive.
 Tax identity thieves clear $5 billion however the agency budget gets cut.
-Clearly, there’s lots of area to boost enforcement before we tend to resort to outsourcing cyber-aggression.
+Clearly, there are lots of areas to boost enforcement before we tend to resort to outsourcing cyber-aggression.

 Reason #3 to not hack back: you’re not powerful enough

 Please don’t take this recommendation in person, I’m not locution there’s any weakness in your character.
 My purpose is: hacking back carries a significant risk of escalating the terrible activity you’re attempting to discourage.
 Let’s assume you’ve got puzzled out however the unhealthy guys got here and you’ve remediated that weakness in your defenses. you’re currently poised to hack back. currently raise yourself, or rather your team: area unit we tend to positive there aren’t any different weaknesses thus far undiscovered?